gatsbyjs/gatsby/docs/docs/how-to/sourcing-data/sourcing-from-kontent-ai.md

 npm install @kontent-ai/gatsby-source
 ```

-Once that's done, you need to add the plugin to `gatsby-config.js`:
+Once that's done, you need to add the plugin to `gatsby-config`:

 ```javascript
 module.exports = {